BuddyX

 Photo sharing built some of the biggest platforms on the internet.
 But when you post into Instagram, Flickr, or a free photo host, the platform owns the audience, controls the reach, and can change the rules overnight.
 If photos are central to your community, whether it is a hobby, a club, a creator audience, or a group of members, it is worth owning the place they live.

-This guide covers how a photo sharing website works, who needs one, and how to build one on WordPress that is actually yours.
+This guide covers how a photo sharing website works, who needs one, and how to build one on WordPress that is genuinely yours.
+It covers the community model, the plugin stack, storage costs, image optimization, video, moderation, and monetization, so you can make decisions that fit the kind of community you are building.

 Who needs their own photo sharing site